jhawthorn/discard/README.md

-* A default scope is added to hide soft-deleted records, which necessitates adding `.with_deleted` to associations or anywhere soft-deleted records should be found.
+* A default scope is added to hide soft-deleted records, which necessitates adding `.with_deleted` to associations or anywhere soft-deleted records should be found. :disappointed:
-  * A workaround for associations is `belongs_to :child, -> { with_deleted }`,
+  * Adding `belongs_to :child, -> { with_deleted }` helps, but doesn't work for
-    but this is broken for joins or eager-loading.
+    joins and eager-loading.
-* `delete` is overridden (`really_delete` will actually delete the record)
+* `delete` is overridden (`really_delete` will actually delete the record) :unamused:
-* `destroy` is overridden (`really_destroy` will actually delete the record)
+* `destroy` is overridden (`really_destroy` will actually delete the record) :pensive:
-* `dependent: :destroy` associations are deleted when performing soft-destroys, requiring any dependent records to also be `acts_as_paranoid` to avoid losing data.
+* `dependent: :destroy` associations are deleted when performing soft-destroys :scream:
-* Soft deleting a record will destroy any `dependent: :destroy` associations.
-Probably not what you want!
-  * This leads to all dependent records also needing to be `acts_as_paranoid`
+  * requiring any dependent records to also be `acts_as_paranoid` to avoid losing data. :grimacing:

-There are some use cases where these behaviours make sense, but more often, developers are looking to just hide some records, or mark them as inactive.
+There are some use cases where these behaviours make sense: if you really did want to _almost_ delete the record.
+More often developers are just looking to hide some records, or mark them as inactive.

 Discard takes a different approach.
-It doesn't override any ActiveRecord methods and instead simply provides convenience methods for discarding (hiding), restoring, and accessing records.
+It doesn't override any ActiveRecord methods and instead simply provides convenience methods and scopes for discarding (hiding), restoring, and querying records.

 ## Installation